mccoyJosh/ClassInfo/SDEV140/M02/Day2/4_lab.md

 # Lab

-(Inspired heavily from chapter 3 in the textbook)

 ------

 > Implement a guessing game where the computer makes up a number from a provided range and the user is expected to guess that value.
 > Have the user the ability to continuously guess until they get the number while letting them know if each guess is greater or less than the
 > number they are guess.
 When they found the correct number, let them know and print out the number of guesses they tried.
 >
 > Please validate the users input and limit the user to guess only log(range_diff)*1.5 (as an integer)

 Good example of allowing a user to keep doing 'something' and validating the user input!